-The Nintendo Switch has officially made the jump online, and Switch fans have flocked to the new service to compete with friends and foes alike.
+The Nintendo Switch has officially made the jump online, and Switch fans have flocked to the new service to compete with friends and foes alike (with the Black Friday being so close you can join this online community thanks to Nintendo Switch deals).
 The aptly titled Nintendo Switch Online is comparable to PlayStation Plus and Xbox Live in that its primary function is to grant access to online multiplayer.
 A subscription to the service, however, also nets you a library of select NES and SNES games.
 That said, Nintendo isn’t looking to fully replicate its competitors when it comes to the Switch’s online service.

 Here’s everything you need to know about Nintendo Switch Online.